 Sleep experts at the Mayo Clinic Center for Sleep Medicine have created a list of possible RLS-related symptoms and other questions to ask yourself:

-If your RLS is mild or moderate, and you want to treat RLS naturally, you should consider making small changes to your sleep routine.
+If your Restless Leg Syndrome is mild or moderate, and you want to treat RLS naturally, you should consider making small changes to your sleep routine.
 Here I’ve put together four unique strategies to minimize and manage your restless legs syndrome symptoms.

 While restless legs syndrome treatment is still evolving, a Mayo Clinic study found magnesium was an effective form of natural therapy.
 That's definitely worth noting since other studies have shown that approximately 48% of Americans do not meet their dietary requirements of magnesium.